UtahRETC/IntroProgrammingPythonPart1/units/03 - Conditionals/Overview.md

 Prompt for an age and a time, then follow the pricing in "Movie ticket price chart.csv" and show the user the price for a ticket.

+Implement using nested conditionals, then switch using a flat set of conditionals but with complex conditions.